 Step 6.
 Remove your jewellery from the basket, step back and admire the difference in cleanliness before and after your jewellery cleaning.

-Note: Not all jewellery should be cleaned using an ultrasonic cleaner.
-Ultrasound may damage softer gemstones, such as opals, emeralds and turquoise – also gemstones whose colour has been enhanced through heat treatment should not be used in an ultrasonic cleaner, as the ultrasound waves can dim the brightness of their colours.
+Not all jewellery should be cleaned using an ultrasonic cleaner.
+Wondering what not to put in ultrasonic jewellery cleaners to avoid damage?
+Ultrasound may tarnish and break softer gemstones, such as opals, emeralds and turquoise.
+Also, gemstones whose colour has been enhanced through heat treatment should not be used in an ultrasonic cleaner, as the ultrasound waves can dim the brightness of their colours.

 Now you understand how to use an ultrasonic cleaner, why not shop for your own?
 Browse our wide selection of jewellery cleaning products online today.
 Alternatively, learn how to get the most out of your jewellery making through our equipment and technique focus hub.